Talk to your tenant

 If the tenant falls into two months of rent arrears and has made no effort to communicate or remedy the situation, then you can begin the eviction process by serving a Section 8 Notice on the ground of rent arrears.
 At this point, the tenant may pay back their arrears which would invalidate the Section 8 Notice if it went to court.

 There may come a time when eviction is the only and final option so we have compiled this list of what, and what not to do.
-We have also outlined the eviction changes as a result of Covid-19.
+Don't forget the rules for eviction vary depending on where you are in the UK.

-Alternatively to avoid court, it may be worth asking if the tenant will willingly surrender the tenancy.
-By doing so you cut your own losses and prevent the situation from escalating with the potential for further court costs.
+Alternatively, to avoid court, it may be worth asking if the tenant will willingly surrender the tenancy.
+By doing so you cut your losses and prevent the situation from escalating with the potential for further court costs.

 Find your local ARLA Propertymark Protected expert for additional support

 Propertymark members can give you advice on claiming back your arrears fairly and legally or handle rent arrears on your behalf.
 By using one of our members you are guaranteed to be consulting with a professional agent who will give you up-to-date advice and guidance.